a-h-ismail/latex-command-remover/README.md

 ## Description

 A tool to remove commands from LaTeX source files.
-Originally intended to apply changes written in LaTeX files using both `easyReview` and `changes` packages, but can also remove any command the user specifies while optionally preserving one argument
+Originally intended to apply changes written in LaTeX files using both `easyReview` and `changes` packages, but can also remove any command the user specifies while optionally preserving one argument.

 ## Usage